jaeyk/tidytweetjson/README.md

 ## Updates

 - Proquest no longer allows users to download search results in HTML format.
-One way you can get around the problem is to print seasrch results and save them as HTML files.
+One way you can get around this problem is to print search results and save them as HTML files.
 I updated my Python script according to this new method.

 - Cody Hennesy developed a test version of [factiva_parser](https://github.com/chennesy/factiva_parser).
 That might be useful to some of you working on Factiva data.